uw-dims/dims-ocd/source/justifications.rst

 registry key on a host (measurable event) to the presence of a mutex (stateful property)."
-(Gragido, 2012) IOCs can include several pieces of raw intelligence that manifest at various points in time on information systems under attack, including "MD5 [and other cryptographic hashes of files], File names, Packer types, Registry keys, Mutexes, DNS strings, and IP Addresses."
+(Gragido, 2012) IOCs can include several pieces of raw intelligence that manifest at various points in time on information systems under attack, including "MD5 [and other :term:`cryptographic hash` values for files], File names, Packer types, Registry keys, Mutexes, DNS strings, and IP Addresses."
 (Mandiant, 2011)

 IOCs are the lowest-level pieces of evidence used to paint a much larger